 - Define network policies for your namespaces

-Typhoon uses upstream container images and binaries.
-We do not currently distribute materials of our own.
+Typhoon uses upstream container images (where possible) and upstream binaries.

 kubelet as a binary for distros to package, either as a DEB/RPM on traditional distros or as a container image for container-optimized operating systems.

 The Kubelet image is published to Quay.io and Dockerhub.